Filing for benefits after someone you love dies

-Some people feel uncomfortable with the idea of death benefits, or even find it painful to explore them.
+Some people feel uncomfortable with the idea of death benefits, or even find it painful to explore them as they are navigating grief.

 These are natural feelings, but there is no reason to dwell on them.

-Death can cause financial hardship, and benefits are an important source of support.
+Death can cause financial hardship, and grief benefits are an important source of support.

 Your loved one wanted you to have these, and using them now is a way of honoring them.